 Class size is limited to a maximum of 28 students.

 All uses of ALEC require faculty to complete training, so please allow plenty of time prior to first use (2 weeks is highly recommended) to do so.
 Unless there are technology changes significant enough to require additional training, no recertification is required for active users.

 As an active learning environment, faculty are expected to use active learning techniques.
-CTL staff are able to guide and facilitate use of these techniques based on the student learning outcomes of the course/class.
+DLII staff are able to guide and facilitate use of these techniques based on the student learning outcomes of the course/class.

 At the end of each semester, faculty and students will be asked to complete a brief online survey about their experiences.
 Faculty and students will be given the opportunity to make suggestions for improvement in the ALEC room.